davisbradleyj/Responsiveness-Portfolio/README.md

 ## Technologies Used
 - HTML - used to create elements on the DOM
+- CSS - used to add some styling elements
 - Bootstrap - used to style the page in place of css
 - Git - version control system to track changes to source code
 - GitHub - hosts repository that can be deployed to GitHub Pages